rgollancz/CV/README.md

 ### Junior Full Stack Developer

-I am a experienced technical Product Manager, turned Junior Full Stack Developer, with a passion for the combination of x and compelling user experiences.
+I am a Junior Full Stack Developer, with 5 years experience as a technical Product Manager in a digital health startup, and a passion for the combination of efficient technological solutions and compelling user experiences.

-After 5 years’ as a PM in a successful digital health startup, I am seeking my first development role.

-Combining a background in experimental psychology, with my fast-paced startup training, I favour a thorough and analytical, yet creative approach to problems.
+Combining a background in experimental psychology, with my startup training, I favour a thorough and analytical, yet creative approach to problems.

 I am looking to work with smart, determined people, in an environment that rewards curiosity and courage, and ultimately aims to make the world a better place.